byExist/fluxgate/docs/en/components/retries.md

 ### When should I use `Backoff`? {#choose-backoff}

-This is the **strongly recommended** strategy for most production environments.
+This is the **recommended** strategy for most use cases.
 It gracefully backs off from a struggling service, giving it more time to recover after repeated failures.

 - **Use case**: Protecting a critical downstream service that may be slow to restart or recover from an outage.